compendio/goldbug-manual/README.md

 If the user does not have his own server on the web or does not find a general neighbor on the web, he can also set up his own chat server at home behind his own router and forward the port in the router.
 His friend can then connect directly to his listener as a client.

 However, one of them has to create a listener if they both sit behind a firewall or do not use a chat server on the web.
-So if the user wants to create a server behind his router / Nat at home, as mentioned the local IP address of the machine for the listener is eg 192.168.121.1. to take.
-Then the user must also forward the port in his router, ie port 4710 must be forwarded by the router to 192.168.121.1: 4710.
-Furthermore, the kernel should - Spot-on-Kernel.exe - as well as the GoldBug.exe in the Windows Firewall be allowed.
+So if the user wants to create a server behind his router / Nat at home, as mentioned the local IP address of the machine for the listener is to take, e.g. 192.168.121.1.
+Then the user must also forward the port in his router, i.e. port 4710 must be forwarded by the router to 192.168.121.1: 4710.
+Furthermore, the kernel - Spot-on-Kernel.exe - as well as the GoldBug.exe should be allowed as an exception in the Windows Firewall.
 If the user has forwarded everything correctly, the friend can connect to the client's (external) IP address (see, for example, www.whatismyip.com) and port 4710.

 It is only important that the router of the user forwards the contact attempt from the Internet at the defined port to his local machine.
 This is a common and secure procedure and does not open any access to a computer, but over the port and the application is defined as with many other programs that only packages in this sense are allowed.

-The user can and must define this himself and GoldBug does not contain any code that automatically forwards ports in the router, or opens or even automatically sets up a listener!
+The user can and must define this by himself and GoldBug does not contain any code that automatically forwards ports in the router, or opens or even automatically sets up a listener!

-Thus, in GoldBug it is more secure and needs-based regulated than other applications that configure themselves in the interest of user-friendliness and reduce the effort and provide background automation, but also to users who need to know the technical details of port forwarding from the router and listener.
-Know Definiton, automatically open and forward ports.
+Thus, in GoldBug it is more secure and requirement regulated than in other applications that configure themselves in the interest of user-friendliness and reduce the effort and provision of background automation. - But do this also for users who know the technical details of port forwarding within the router and for the creation of a listener, and need no automatic definition, opening and forwarding of ports.

 ### 13.3 Use of GoldBug in the TOR network

 If the user wants to operate his GoldBug chat through the Tor network, this will also be very comfortable, so a Tor Exit Node will only see the encryption text of GoldBug.
 Here, the chat server is again in the normal web outside the Tor network.

-So far, Tor can not establish HTTPS connections at the exit node of the Tor network, but pass-through of encrypted packets from two GoldBug instances should be possible: GB -> Goal -> Goal -> Goal -> GB.
-An HTTP listener can also be set up.
+So far, Tor cannot establish HTTPS connections at the exit node of the Tor network, but pass-through of encrypted packets from two GoldBug instances should be possible: GB -> Tor -> Tor -> Tor -> GB.
+An HTTP listener can also be set up for the TOR network.
+This is an ideal integration of both applications.

 ### 13.4 Spot-On Server

 In addition to GoldBug, which is an alternative user interface to the Spot-On kernel, there is also the original Spot-On user interface under spot-on.sf.net.
-A chat server listener can also be set up with Spot-On.
+A chat server listener can also be set up with that server software called “Spot-On”.

 ### 13.5 Spot-On Lite Server as Deamon